The Lantern At Morning Pointe Powell

 Pros

-• pro The Lantern in Powell, TN delivered the absolute best care, with every caregiver showing utmost respect and love.
+• pro The Lantern in Powell, TN provides the absolute best care with utmost respect and love.

-• pro The community is beautiful, clean, and designed to meet the needs of those with dementia, and the staff are caring and well-trained.
+• pro Morning Pointe's community is beautiful, clean, and well-designed to meet the needs of those with dementia, with caring and well-trained staff.

-• pro The Lantern at Morning Pointe feels like family, with compassionate and professional staff taking wonderful care of loved ones.
+• pro The Lantern at Morning Pointe feels like family, with compassionate and professional staff.

-• pro The staff is wonderful and thoughtful, creating a comfortable and trusting care environment.
+• pro The staff is wonderful and thoughtful, making families feel comfortable with the care.

 Review